asminpaudel141/java-100program/README.md

 # 48.Exception Handling Program
 # 49.How to throw exception in Java Program
 # 50.Advantage of Finally in Exception Handling Java Program.
+# 51.How to create interface in Java Program